|

 carrying handle.
 This weapon is typically used with

-75-round drum magazines.
+30-round assault rifle magazines.
 It has a sighting range of 800 m.
-This LMG replaced the ageing Type 56 (RPD) in service with the PLA;
+This

 Type 87

-(QBZ-87) experimental assault rifle, chambered for the new Chinese
+(QBZ-87) experimental assault rifle, chambered for a new Chinese

 |